romainyvernes/romainyvernes/README.md

 ### Hi there 👋

-I'm a career switcher and I couldn't be happier I finally took the leap.
-Formerly an administrative assistant, I decided to get into coding after seeing several acquaintances of mine with a similar background to mine successfully making the transition.
-I enrolled in Harvard's CS50 course, completed a few certifications from FreeCodeCamp, and built two dozen projects through The Odin Project's curriculum.
-And after nearly 2 years of hard work and dedication, I am proud to call myself a software engineer.
+I'm a software engineer with roughly 3 years of experience.
+Formerly an administrative assistant, I switched careers during the pandemic.
+I found free online resources to learn coding on my own (Harvard's CS50 course, FreeCodeCamp, and The Odin Project), and spent the next year and a half putting together projects of various sizes to showcase my skills.
+I quickly landed a position at Brightcove, a leading streaming video platform, where I could prove my worth and grow as an engineer.
+As a member of the Professional Services consulting team, I worked on projects of all sizes, ranging from minor customizations on standardized company products to full-scale SPAs.

 In terms of the technologies I like to use, MERN (MongoDB, Express, React, Node.JS) has been my go-to stack because of how seamless it feels to switch between front-end and back-end.